harsh2027-eng/ATM-Simulator/README.md

 ### How It Works (Brief)
 - `src/services/atmService.ts` seeds demo accounts, stores data in `localStorage`, and exposes methods for login, balance checks, deposits, withdrawals, and fetching transaction history.
 - UI components in `src/components/` orchestrate flow from login to main menu and individual operations.
-- TailwindCSS styles provide a compact, responsive UI suitable for small screens.
+- TailwindCSS styles provide a compact, responsive UI suitable for small screens

-### Environment & Deployment
-- No environment variables are required for the demo.
-- Can be deployed to any static host (e.g., Netlify, Vercel, GitHub Pages).
-- For Netlify: build command `npm run build`, publish directory `dist`.

-### License
-MIT